JosieAilsa/JosieAilsa/README.md

 🔒 When lockdown 2020 hit, with all my new-found spare time I began learning HTML and CSS, and haven't looked back since!

- :rocket: In late 2021, I left the world of comms and content writing for a fully-fledged career in tech.
+ :rocket: In late 2021, I left the world of comms for a fully-fledged career in software development.

  :computer: I'm now an associate software coach at _nology – a Bristol-based training center – helping others learn to code too.